📋 In this article:

 How much does a nail fungus treatment cost at the podiatrist?

-The cost varies according to the depth of the infection, the number of nails affected, the type of treatment chosen (debridement alone, addition of a prescription antifungal, therapeutic laser) and the duration of the follow-up.
+The cost varies depending on the type of treatment chosen (debridement alone, addition of a prescription antifungal) and the number of routine care visits during treatment.
 An initial assessment allows for a customized plan and cost estimates.
 Podiatric services are not covered by the RAMQ, but are generally covered by private insurance.

-Can a nail fungus spread to other parts of the body?
+Can nail fungus spread to other parts of the body?

-Yes, an untreated yeast infection can spread to the skin around the nail, the foot (athlete’s foot), the spaces between the toes, and sometimes to the other nails.
+Yes, an untreated yeast infection can spread to the skin around the nail, to the foot (athlete’s foot), to the spaces between the toes, and then to the other nails.
 In people with diabetes or a weakened immune system, the risk of bacterial complications is greater.
 A consultation becomes particularly useful in these cases.

 How do I know if my yeast infection treatment is really working?